 Under new Item 601(b)(4)(vi), any modifications and amendments during a fiscal year should also be reflected in the Item 202 disclosure provided in an exhibit to the registrant's annual report for such year.
-189 b.
-Additional Information Omitted From Exhibits (Item 601 and Investment Company Forms)190 i.
-Schedules and Attachments to Exhibits
+189

 Under existing rules in Item 601 of Regulation S-K, registrants generally must file complete copies of any required exhibits.
 Very often, these exhibits include a number of schedules, appendices, and other similar attachments which can be quite lengthy but not necessarily material to investors.
-Except for paragraph (b)(2) of Item 601,191 which applies only to material plans of acquisition, reorganization, arrangement, liquidation, or succession, registrants must file every required exhibit under Item 601 in its entirety, irrespective of the materiality of particular information in the exhibits.
-Because the information in certain schedules or similar attachments to the exhibits may not be material to investors, a uniform filing
+Except for paragraph (b)(2) of Item 601, 191 which applies only to material plans of acquisition, reorganization, arrangement, liquidation, or succession, registrants must file every required exhibit under Item 601 in its entirety, irrespective of the materiality of particular information in the exhibits.
+Because the information in certain schedules or similar attachments to the exhibits may not be material to investors, a uniform filing requirement for this information is not commensurate with the corresponding costs and burden exchange for outstanding securities.

-Item 12 of Schedule 14A requires disclosure if action is to be taken regarding the modification of any class of securities of the registrant, or the issuance or authorization for issuance of securities of the registrant in exchange for outstanding securities.
 Section (b) of Item 12 requires disclosure of any material differences between the outstanding securities and the modified or new securities in respect to any of the matters concerning which information would be required in the description of the securities in Item 202 of Regulation S-K. Item 19 of Schedule 14A requires disclosure of amendments to the registrant's charter, bylaws, or other documents.